lordofkillz/DarkFusion/installer/README.md

 only its own Python environment; setup does not change system PATH, register Conda, or install packages into another application's environment.

-Windows 10/11 x64 is required.
+Windows 10 version 1903 or later, or Windows 11 x64, is required.
 Keep a compatible NVIDIA graphics driver for GPU features.
 Application/runtime installation works offline from the complete distribution.
 SAM3 and GroundingDINO checkpoints remain a separate download;
 follow `app/MODEL_SETUP.md` inside the installation.
 Optional YouTube and Darknet